This article is exclusive to Metrobank preferred clients.

 There are regulatory risks involving the use of variable interest entities (VIEs) to circumvent China’s restrictions on foreign ownership of Internet Content Providers (ICPs).
 Specifically, VIE transactions involving “change in control” will be subject to antitrust regulatory processes.

-JD may be subject to lawsuits for items listed on its marketplaces, which may be pirated, counterfeit or illegal.
 JD cooperates with 3rd party logistics cos to help deliver products to buyers.
-Failure to provide reliable delivery services may materially affect the business.
+Failure to provide reliable delivery services or unexpected logistics bottleneck may materially affect the business.

 ---|---|---|---|---|---|